cogdog/dailyblank/README.md

 #### Automatic Tweeting With dlvr.it

+** Note: As of November 6, 2018, we no longer recommend using this service.
+They have continued to diminish functionalty of the free service in attempts to upsell to a paid one **

 The site does NOT automatically tweet new Daily Blanks.
 Numerous plugins offer a capability to autotweet new posts; this is not built into the site.

 One tool for doing this we have found is to set up a routing on  [dlvr.it](https://dlvr.it/) a free web service can be triggered to publish to a twitter account via an RSS feed from your site.
 Your mileage may/will vary.
-The examples below are for the [DS106 Daily Create](http://daily.ds106.us/)  which sends out its creative activities via [@ds106dc](https://twitter.com/ds106dc).
+The examples below were for the [DS106 Daily Create](http://daily.ds106.us/)  which sends out its creative activities via [@ds106dc](https://twitter.com/ds106dc).

 To use dlvr.it, first create an account on the site.
 You will create a *Route* which has a source (in this case an RSS Feed) and a *Destination* (in this case a twitter account).
 [Go to the routes editor](https://app.dlvr.it/deliveries/routes) and click *+Add Route*.